taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 2. `chunk_strat` tracks the starting index of a given chunk, and always starts at `0` . `p_chunk_ptr` is initialized to the pointer to the first chunk.
 3. Inside the `while` loop, checks if the given chunk slot is empty first, and allocates a new chunk if so.
 4. Compares if the determined index `i` falls within the current chunk.
    1. If so, stores `data` into the corresponding slot in this chunk.
-Note that the first `sizeof(Ptr)` bytes are skiped: they are reserved to store the address of the next chunk.
+Note that the first `sizeof(Ptr)` bytes are skipped: they are reserved to store the address of the next chunk.
    2. Otherwise, jumps to the next chunk.

 # Runtime